ca2/tool-windows/program/tail_readme.txt

 ----------------------

-The only other registry entries are used to store the position of the window, and the state of the tick-boxes against some menu items.
+The only other registry entries are used to store the position of the window, and the state of the millis-boxes against some menu items.
 All keys live at 'HKCU\Software\Objektiv\Tail for Win32\'.